 3. Distribute inquiries

 During the peak admission season, large colleges and training schools also sometimes outsource inquiries to call centers.
 Call centers take care of the initial conversations with prospective students, understand their interests, and mark whether it’s a genuine inquiry or just a casual one.
 Colleges call this a nurturing stage.
 Call-center agents pass valid leads to the admissions team.
 Else, they follow-up further and try to influence the prospect for admission.
-If how to convince parents for school admission is also a concern, then train your sales reps/call center agents to counsel and inspire parents as well.
+If how to convince parents for school admission is also a concern, then train your admission officers/call center agents to counsel and inspire parents as well.
 In this case, only query resolution will not suffice.

-Education CRM can automate your inquiry distribution task as well.
+Education CRM can automate your inquiry (lead) distribution task as well.
 Based on the candidates’ profiles and interactions with your campaigns, it assigns scores that help process the distribution task.
 It determines who can handle the lead – call center or your in-house admissions team.
 If the system finds a strong prospect, it allocates it directly to the admission team.

 Even if you’re not engaged with call-centers to handle inquires, the distribution of leads is still applicable.
 An admission team consists of several members with different expertise.
 For example, there will be members who can help candidates with filling an application form.
 At the same time, you’ll have members who can guide students about financial aid.
 Moreover, you will also need to determine who is available to attend the call now.